Nonperturbative effects in triple-differential dijet and Z+jet production at the LHC: Nonperturbative effects

 For an automated and scalable generation of the MC events and subsequent analysis, the \mcrun software framework~\cite{horzela_2024_14530596} based on the workflow management tool \law~\cite{marcel_rieger_2024_13952360} is used.
 The \law package implements and calls the tasks related to the necessary code executions, automatically resolves their dependencies, and manages and distributes the computational payloads on available computing resources.
 The configurations used for the results in this work are made available within the \mcrun software allowing for an efficient reproduction of the same workflow.
 A dedicated \rivet~\cite{Bierlich:2019rhm} routine for each process, respectively, analyses event records produced by the two MC event generators \herwig version~7.2.3~\cite{Bahr:2008pv,Bellm:2015jjp} and \sherpa version~2.2.15~\cite{Sherpa:2019gpd}.
+An overview of the generator settings for all samples generated with \herwig is given in Table~\ref{tab:herwiggensettings} of Appendix~\ref{sec:genconfigherwig} and in Table~\ref{tab:sherpagensettings} of Appendix~\ref{sec:genconfigsherpa} for the \sherpa samples.
 Jets are clustered utilising the \fastjet~\cite{Cacciari:2008gp,Cacciari:2011ma} library.
 Selection cuts based on reconstructed objects, as described in the previous Sect.~\ref{sec:phasespace}, are applied, and fiducial cross sections for each differential bin are calculated.
 These cross sections are computed for event generations up to particle (full) and parton level only (partial).
 Finally, NP correction factors are calculated following Eq.~\ref{eq:nppo} from the obtained cross sections for each bin.

 The obtained correction factors \cnp are subject to statistical fluctuations due to the limited number of generated events in both the full and partial generation sequences.
 To smooth these fluctuations, the NP correction is parameterised using an interpolating function